 During the day, Amy is employed with the Denmark School District as a Speech and Language Pathologist, working with PK-K level students.
 She enjoys reading, spending time at the family cottage, pouring into her children, and attending musical and theatrical performances.

-Kristine Luebke has been serving on the Board of Directors since 2014 and is a proud parent to a choir member in the Con Brio choir.
-She is dedicated to providing quality music education and performance opportunities or our youth.
+Kristine Luebke has been serving on the Board of Directors since 2014.
+She is a proud parent of a former Con Brio choir member and an energetic tour chaperone.
+She is dedicated to providing quality music education and performance opportunities for our youth.

 During the day, Kristine works as an elementary Physical Education teacher for the West DePere School District.
 Hobbies include spending time with family and friends, enjoying the outdoors, volunteering for Green Acres Boxer Rescue of Wisconsin and Girl Scouts, exercising, sewing, photography, and scrapbooking.